Teakplantage Indonesien

 The wood from Indonesia

 There is hardly a country in the world where the destruction of the rainforest is progressing faster than in Indonesia.
 Only sustainable forest management can slow down development, preserve biodiversity and protect forests in the long term.
-Our teak from Java makes a contribution to this.
+Our teak from Java contributes to this.

-On Java, teak trees have grown on large areas with extensive plantings for centuries.
-The resulting teak plantations are similar to our native forests and offer a safe habitat for numerous animal and plant species.
-Because a little more than a quarter of the entire forest area is designated as a protected area.
-Thanks to careful commercial use, the forests have so far been spared from being destroyed by agriculture.
+On Java, teak trees have been growing on large areas with extensive plantations for centuries.
+The resulting teak plantations are similar to our native forests and provide a safe habitat for numerous animal and plant species.
+This is because just over a quarter of the entire forest area is designated as a protected area.
+Thanks to careful commercial use, the forests have so far been spared from destruction by agriculture.

-Jombang is located southwest of the port city of Surabaya in the east of the largest Indonesian island of Java.
+Jombang is located southwest of the port city of Surabaya in the east of Java, Indonesia’s largest island.
 In the sawmill, the teak trees from the large reforestation areas in East Java are processed into decking boards.

-Teak from Java enjoys an excellent reputation around the world because the climatic conditions are ideal for the tree.
-The teak grows particularly slowly and achieves a high density and oil content.
+Teak from Java enjoys an excellent reputation around the world, as the climatic conditions are ideal for the tree.
+Teak grows particularly slowly and achieves a high density and oil content.

 The certification

-We only import decking boards from sustainable reforestation from Indonesia.
-A displacement by industrial agriculture is thus stopped.
+We only import decking boards from sustainable reforestation projects in Indonesia.
+This puts a stop to displacement by industrial agriculture.

 The city